Table of Contents

 There is no donor data collection system to help you build on the relationships initiated by sending a text message.
 With SMS donating, the organisation usually only has an anonymous phone number and the donation.

-2.8 Crowdfunding for raising money for charity
+2.8 Crowdfunding for charity

 With crowdfunding, many people give a (usually) small donation of $5, $10, $50, $100 each.
 It has become a popular type of fundraising among corporate and non-profit organisations alike.